donpdonp/flaredb/readme.md

-## idfxdb
+## flaredb
-idfxdb manages a configurable set of indexes used to query a set of data objects.
+flaredb manages a configurable set of indexes used to query a set of data objects.
 It aims to be an efficient system to read/write large sets of data using a minimal amount of ram/small virtual server.